Cabo Delgado and Nampula are the most affected provinces

 Borders/Flights: Entry for non-nationals and non-residents is restricted.

-Containment measures: State of Emergency effective 1 April, restricting movements and closing schools and non-essential services; 14-day quarantine for all travellers; use of face masks mandatory in public areas; temporary suspension of issuance of visas.
+Containment measures: State of Emergency since 1 April, restricting movements and closing schools and non-essential services; 14-day quarantine for all travellers; use of face masks mandatory in public areas; temporary suspension of issuance of official documents, including visas.

 The Government has increased the budget allocation for health, from about approximately US$29.8 million (MT 2 billion or about 0.2 per cent of GDP) to about $49.2 million (MT 3.3 billion or 0.3 per cent of GDP).